What to Take to a Nursing Job Interview

 • Digital folder with resumes, certifications, and portfolio items ready to share as PDFs.

-How to Organize Your Interview Packet (Portfolio Best Practices)
+How to Organise Your Interview Packet (Portfolio Best Practices)

-Begin with a clean cover page that lists what’s inside: resume, certifications, references, clinical highlights, quality improvement summaries, and any supporting documentation.
+Begin with a clean cover page that lists what’s inside: resume, certifications, references, clinical highlights, quality improvement summaries and any supporting documentation.
 Use tabs if you like, but keep the number of sections small—three to five.
-Labeling should be simple and professional.
+Label clearly.

-Within each section, start with a one-line summary for the interviewer: “Clinical Highlight: Medication Reconciliation Project — Reduced errors by X% during pilot.”
+Within each section, start with a one-line summary for the interviewer: e.g., “Clinical Highlight: Medication Reconciliation Project — Reduced errors by 18% during pilot.”
 That short summary primes the interviewer and lets you narrate without forcing them to read a long document in the interview.

 Print on good-quality paper and use a basic protector sleeve if a document feels fragile.
 Avoid embellishments; clinical roles prize clarity and practicality over marketing glitz.